Boston Resiliency Fund

-Organizations that meet these criteria and fit within one of the two priority areas are encouraged to submit an interest form.
+Organizations that meet these criteria and fit within one of the three priority areas are encouraged to submit an interest form.
 The Fund will make grants on a rolling basis.

 To learn more about other nonprofit support efforts and funding, please visit The Boston Foundation's COVID-19 Response Fund page.